Methuen boy accused of shooting school buses with BB gun facing over 60 charges

 METHUEN, MA (WHDH) - A 10-year-old Methuen boy will appear in court Friday after police say he shot at two school buses with a BB gun.

-Police said this happened Wednesday after the buses just left the Marsh Grammer School.
+Police said this happened Wednesday after the buses had just left the Marsh Grammar School.

 Officials believe the boy, who is not a Methuen Public School student, shot at the buses from his house as they drove by.